 - “highway” means the entire width between the boundary lines of every way if a part of the way is open to the use of the public for purposes of vehicular travel.iv

 Note that in Arizona, the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD) is the state agency responsible for issuing a driver’s license.
-A person can obtain a license by filing an application and taking a MVD sponsored driving test.
+A person can obtain a license by applying and taking an MVD-sponsored driving test.

 2. Can a driver challenge an ARS 28-3151 charge with a legal defense?

-People have the right to challenge a traffic ticket or any criminal charges under this statute with a legal defense/disclaimer.
+People can challenge a traffic ticket or any criminal charges under this statute with a legal defense/disclaimer.
 Three common defenses include defendants showing that they:

 - had a valid license at the time of the offense.